Disclosure: When you make a purchase through our links, we may receive a commission.

 Can you ride a fixed-gear bike uphill?

 Riding a fixed-gear bike uphill can be challenging, as there is no option to change gears.
-However, with practice and the right gearing ratio, many riders are able to climb hills on a fixed-gear bike.
+However, with practice and the right gearing ratio, many riders can climb hills on a fixed-gear bike.

 Can you ride a fixed-gear bike in the rain?